-The last port of call of the 5D4N cruise was at Laem Chabang Port, two hours away from Bangkok via the free shutter bus service.
+The last port of call of the 6D5N Dream cruise was at Laem Chabang Port, two hours away from Bangkok via the shuttle bus service (S$48/person).

 We alighted at Central World and made used of every hour we got to eat all our favourite Thai food.